matiasc18/POOP-Large-Project/README.md

 ## Installing dependencies
-This is missing the node_modules folder, since it was in the .gitignore (really big folders), when running it on your own pc make sure to install the dependencies with 'npm install' in both the root directory and the /frontend directory of.
+This is missing the node_modules folder, since it was in the .gitignore (really big folders), when running it on your own pc make sure to install the dependencies with 'npm install' in both the root directory and the /frontend directory.
 There are vulnerabilities when doing this, but the program works as intended.

 ## Getting it running locally